Future Healthcare: Digitalization of Health

 Considering the wealth of ideas and innovations: which product has thrilled you from day one and still does?

 Well, this is probably the most difficult question you’ve asked me.
 I’m thrilled by all of our existing products featuring a wide variety of functionalities and quality aspects.
 Be it RFID-Labels, security features for product and brand protection, drug protection solutions or printed electronics, we add decisive value for our customers and their customers with all our products and solutions.
 However, if I’d have to pick out a specific product, I’d say that I’m always especially excited about meetings focused on Robust RFID—which may in part be due to the previous stations in my professional career.

 Dr. Thomas Schweizer has been President of Schreiner MediPharm since January 15, 2019.
-The 55-year-old native of Freiburg im Breisgau with a PhD in physics held managerial functions at Infineon Technologies AG in Munich before founding Aipermon GmbH & Co.
+The native of Freiburg im Breisgau with a PhD in physics held managerial functions at Infineon Technologies AG in Munich before founding Aipermon GmbH & Co.
 KG, a medical device technology firm.
 Afterwards, Dr. Schweizer worked as Head of Business Unit Medical Applications at Berliner Glas Group.